-Our preliminary study shows some interesting findings: First, after the newly enacted R&D tax credit policy in 2009, more SMEs are eligible and qualified for R&D tax credit and the value of our R&D inequality index declined dramatically after 2009.
-Second, when examining the index by industry in details, we find the tax credit policy can favor either large companies or
+Our study shows some interesting findings: First, after the newly enacted R&D tax credits in 2009, more SMEs are eligible and qualified for R&D tax credits and the value of our R&D inequality index declined dramatically after 2009.
+Second, when examining the index by industry in detail, we find the tax credit can favor either large companies or SMEs depending on the industry that we study.
+Third, when we use U.S. R&D capital to measure U.S. innovation, our panel